rivtlib-dev/rivtlib.github.io/docs/rvtext.md

-            The *rivtText* superset includes commands, tags and single line Python
+            The *rivtapi* superset includes commands, tags and single line Python

             statements.
 Commands read or write files into and out of the calculation